 As a reward, Brigadier-General John Milton Brannan ordered that new Springfield rifles be obtained and distributed to every infantryman serving with the 47th Pennsylvania Volunteers.

 With the New Year, came new responsibilities.
-William Reese was promoted from Second to First Lieutenant and First Sergeant Daniel Oyster was awarded the rank of Second Lieutenant on 14 January 1862 and was made effective, according to historian Samuel P. Bates, retroactive to 13 December 1861.
-The members of the regiment were quite pleased by Oyster’s promotion, according to historian Lewis Schmidt; one soldier recounted their celebration in a letter home:
+William Reese was promoted from Second to First Lieutenant and First Sergeant Daniel Oyster was awarded the rank of Second Lieutenant on 14 January 1862—a promotion that was made retroactive to 13 December 1861, according to historian Samuel P. Bates.
+The members of the regiment were quite pleased by Oyster’s promotion; one soldier recounted their celebration in a letter home:

 At dress parade, the promotion of Sgt.
 Daniel Oyster to 2nd Lieutenant was announced, and after his Company C marched to their quarters, ‘three hearty cheers were given that anyone might be proud of, for honest ‘Old Mose’.